A Grand Tradition

 • 1979: Hurricane Frederick tore through the greater Mobile Bay area, bringing significant destruction in its wake resulting in the closing of the resort.
 Roofs and 5,000 trees on the golf course were lost.
 The hotel reopened on April 10, 1980.

-• 1981: The resort’s owner agreed to partner with Marriot International to help manage the resort and repair the damage wrought by the hurricane.
-It invested $50 million into completely renovating the facility which lasted most of the decade.
+• 1981: The resort was purchased by Marriott Corporation and the owner agreed to partner with Marriott International to help manage the resort and repair the damage wrought by the hurricane.
+It Invested $50 million into completely renovating the facility which lasted most of the decade.
 The North Bay House and Marina Building were added bringing the total number of guest rooms to 306.

 • 1983: A fourth nine holes were added – this made for two 18-hole courses, the Dogwood and Azalea courses.